shimizukawa/pycontw2013-sphinx-introduction/index.rst

    * These 2 books mentions to Sphinx and Documentation.

-   * "Python Professional Programming" was already translated into 'simple chineese charactors' and will publish soon.
+   * "Python Professional Programming" was already translated into 'simple chineese charactors' and will publish in June.

+.. todo:: "Python開発実戦"

 anyway.